Common QR Code Mistakes Big Brands Make + Ways to Avoid Them

 The fast food giant launched a promotional campaign during MTV’s Video Music Awards (VMAs) in 2020.
 By displaying a QR code on the screen during certain parts of the broadcast, Burger King invites viewers to download their app and sign up.

-Instead, it activated several offers that included free Whoppers and tickets to the next year’s VMAs.
-These codes would only work when scanned with the Burger King app, which increased downloads and engagement.
+Scanning it activated several offers, including free Whoppers and tickets to the next year’s VMAs.
+These codes would only work when scanned with the Burger King app, which increased its downloads and engagement.

 Coinbase’s Super Bowl LVI QR code ad

-During the Super Bowl in 2022, football fans bore witness to Conbase’s ad that featured a QR code that moved across the screen, similar to the DVD logo screensaver.
+During the Super Bowl in 2022, football fans bore witness to Coinbase’s ad that featured a QR code that moved across the screen, similar to the DVD logo screensaver.

 When scanned, the QR code directed viewers to the company’s promotional website that offered $15 worth of Bitcoin to those who signed up.
 Such was the success of this campaign that the Coinbase app crashed due to the sudden surge of users.